PHILADELPHIA ATHLETICS

-In 1902, Lajoie was gone to Cleveland in a legal dispute, but Mack led his team to its first pennant behind legendary aces Rube Wadelll (24-7, 2.05) and Eddie Plank (20-15, 3.30).
+In 1902, Lajoie was gone to Cleveland in a legal dispute.
+But Mack led his team to its first pennant behind legendary aces Rube Waddell (24-7, 2.05) and Eddie Plank (20-15, 3.30).

 Because the World Series was not devised until 1903, the Mackmen had to wait until their 1905 pennant to participate in a fall classic.
 They got there behind the spinning of Waddell (26-11, 1.48) and Plank (25-12, 2.26) and a young Chief Bender (16-11, 2.83).
 Philadelphia lost the series to the New York Giants 4-1, a bitter pill to swallow since it was Giant manager John McGraw who had disparagingly labeled the Athletics as "White Elephants" when they were formed, a less-than-generous evaluation of the team and Mack's ability to manage it.

-Mack built one of the league's first real dynasties, moving into Shibe Park (later Connie Mack Stadium) in 1909, and winning World Championships in 1910-11-13 behind the famous "$100,000 infield of Stuffy McInnis, Eddie Collins, Jack Barry and Frank "Home Run" Baker - solid players all, with Collins the leader of the pack hitting .322, .365 and .345 in the championship years.
+Mack built one of the league's first real dynasties, moving into Shibe Park (later Connie Mack Stadium) in 1909, and winning world Championships in 1910-11-13 behind the famous "$100,000 infield— of Stuffy McInnis, Eddie Collins, Jack Barry and Frank "Home Run" Baker - solid players all, with Collins the leader of the pack hitting .322, .365 and .345 in the championship years.

-The team steamrolled to another American League pennant in 1914, but they were swept by the Miracle Boston Braves in the Series, still considered one of the biggest upsets in baseball history.
+The team steamrolled to another American League pennant in 1914, but they were swept by the miracle Boston Braves in the Series, still considered one of the biggest upsets in baseball history.
 Mack, always operating on a noose-tight budget, decided he could not afford to keep his championship team intact.

 Mack finally retired after the 1950 season and his sons, now running the team, could no longer maintain the financial viability of a perennial loser.
 Attendance had slipped badly as had the Shibe Park neighborhood.
 The Mack family sold the team to businessman Arnold Johnson, who took the franchise west to Kansas City in 1954.